Ramon Alcaraz: Early life and education

-Alcaraz was born on August 31, 1915, in Quingua, Bulacan, Central Luzon, Philippines.
-Son of Domingo Lipana Alcaraz and Maxima Cruz Abacan.
-He is the oldest of two brothers, Marciano 'Rocky' (Capt., Philippine Navy, Ret.).
+Alcaraz was born on August 31, 1915, in Parulan, a barrio in what was then the town of Quingua, Bulacan in the Central Luzon region of the Philippines.
+He was the older of two sons of Domingo Lipana Alcaraz and Maxima Cruz Abacan.
+His brother Marciano 'Rocky' retired as a captain of the Philippine Navy.
 He also had many sisters including Fe, Jacoba, Efigenia, and Lucila.

 He entered the Philippine Military Academy at Teachers Camp, Baguio, Mountain Province, Philippines from June 15, 1936, to March 15, 1940, where he graduated with a Bachelor of Science degree.
-Alcaraz graduating among the 79 members (originally 120 cadets) from the Class of 1940 "The Pioneer Class".
+Alcaraz graduated among the 79 members (originally 120 cadets) of the Class of 1940 "The Pioneer Class".
 His class was the first group of graduates to finish the four year curriculum, as the previous curriculum was only three years.
 Alcaraz was a writer for the PMA publication "Corps" and the bantam weight boxing champion in 1937 and 1938.

 In 1941, he voluntarily joined and graduated from the Army's newly formed Offshore Patrol (OSP) Training School in Manila as part of the USAFFE forces.
 In 1959, he went to United States to study at the Naval War College – Command Course at Newport, Rhode Island.